BobGerman/Ignite24-Labs/LAB-446/instructions.md

 The bot is added as a transient service which means that everytime a message is recieved from the Bot Framework, our bot code will be executed.

-## Update prompt
+### Exercise: Prompt templates

 Prompts play a crucial role in communicating and directing the behavior of language models.
-Teams AI library uses prompt templates together with the Action Planner to

 Prompts are stored in the Prompts folder.
 A prompt is defined as a subfolder that contains two files: